 Wealth Advisors of Tampa Bay Background

-Robert F. Giles Jr, president and chief investment officer, is the primary owner of the firm.
+Robert F. Giles Jr., president and chief investment officer, is the primary owner of the firm.
 He was a founding partner of the firm in 2012.
 He’s a certified investment management analyst (CIMA) and has an MBA from the University of Georgia.
-Giles Jr has over 35 years of experience in the financial services industry.
+Giles Jr. has more than 35 years of experience in the financial services industry.